northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 Best practices
 ===============
 #.
-Use the proper resource request syntax: Slurm uses a specific syntax to request resources, such as the number of CPUs, memory, and time required for your job.
+Use the proper resource request syntax: Slurm follows a specific syntax to request resources, such as the number of CPUs, memory, and time required for your job.
 Make sure to use the proper syntax to avoid any errors.
 #.
 Specify an appropriate job name: Giving your job a descriptive name will help you and other users identify it easily.
 #.
 Submit jobs using batch scripts: It's best to submit jobs using batch scripts instead of typing commands manually.
 Batch scripts allow you to automate the process and make it easier to run multiple jobs at once.
 #.
 Use the correct partition: Slurm HPC has several partitions, each designed for specific purposes.
 Choose the proper partition for your job to ensure you use the most appropriate resources.
 #.
-Monitor your job's progress: Keep an eye on your job's progress to ensure it's running correctly and you can identify any issues that may arise.
+Monitor your job's progress: Keep an eye on your job's progress to ensure it's running correctly, and you can identify any issues that may arise.
 #.
 Avoid overloading the system: Be mindful of the resources you're requesting and avoid overloading the system so that other users have access to the resources they need.
 #.
 Use checkpoints: If your job is long-running, consider using checkpoints to save your progress, allowing for resuming jobs if interrupted.
 #.
-Use environment modules: Slurm uses environment modules to manage software installations.
+Use environment modules: Slurm's environment is set via modules to manage software installations.
 Make sure to load the appropriate modules before running your job.
 #.
 Use the appropriate file system: Slurm HPC typically has several file systems with different performance characteristics.
 Use the proper file system for your job to ensure you get the best performance.
 #.
 Please clean up after your job: Make sure to remove any files or directories that your job created after it's finished running.
 This practice helps keep the system clean and frees up resources for other users.